 - Criteria upon which to base a decision using the results.

-Principle 4: Consumers’ Risk and Producers’ Risk
+Principle 4: Probability of incorrect decisions

-Whenever food is sampled and tested, the probability of wrongly accepting or wrongly rejecting a lot or consignment affects both exporters and importers and can never be entirely eliminated.
-The Consumers’ Risk and Producers’ Risk should be evaluated and controlled, preferably using methodology described in internationally recognized standards.
+Whenever food is sampled and tested, the probabilities of wrongly accepting or wrongly rejecting a lot or consignment affects both exporters and importers and can never be entirely eliminated.
+These probabilities should be evaluated and controlled, preferably using methodology described in internationally recognized standards.

 Principle 5: Selecting appropriate sampling and testing procedures